ImanJowkar/Linux/0-general_working/README.md

 shift+A     # go to the end of a specefic line
 0           # go to the begining of a specific line
 5G          # go to line 5
+ctrl + r    # redo
+e           # jump forwards to the end of a word ge          # jump backward to the end of a word
 ```

 #### vim option